JeremiePat/svg-extend/docs/svg-issues.md

-SVG as some known issues that worth knowing when using it as it can require some tricky workarounds to deal with them. *SVG Extend* doesn't plan to fix them nor to provide workarounds but we document them here in order to better know what difficulties we are facing.
+SVG as some known issues that worth knowing when using it as it can require some tricky workarounds to deal with them. *SVG Extend* doesn't plan to fix them nor to provide workarounds but we document those issues here in order to better know what difficulties we are facing.

 ## No EcmaScript modules with SVG